selvxhini-10/Image-Segmentation/README.md

-# OpenProject CV Workshop
+# OpenProject CV Project

-This repository contains materials for an online workshop focusing on image segmentation tasks with MediaPipe.
+This repository contains the requirements for deploying an application with image segmentation tasks with MediaPipe.

 ## Prerequisites